magnesj/ResInsight/docs/CellResults.md

 This method is based on the presence of a flux field, and will use the flux field written to the eclipse result data file (Cell Properties: FLRGAS, FLRWAT, FLROIL) if available.
 If these are not available, the flux field is estimated by algorithms in the opm-flowdiagnostics-applications library based on pressure differences, relative and absolute permeability and viscosity.
 Other effects are not included.

-A more elaborate description of the technique and how it can be  utilized, can be found at Sintef's web site [here](http://www.sintef.no/projectweb/mrst/modules/diagnostics/).
+A more elaborate description of the technique and how it can be  utilized, can be found at Sintef's [web site](http://www.sintef.no/projectweb/mrst/modules/diagnostics/).
 The MRST tool described is a Matlab predecessor of the flow diagnostics calculations developed for ResInsight.

 The methodology is also described in:
 [The application of flow diagnostics for reservoir management](http://folk.ntnu.no/andreas/papers/diagnostics.pdf) SPE J., Vol. 20, No. 2, pp. 306-323, 2015.
 DOI: [10.2118/171557-PA](https://dx.doi.org/10.2118/171557-PA)

 #### Cross Flow and Opposite Flow

 The *opposite flow* of a well denotes the flow that is opposite to the expected normal state of the well.
-Eg. parts of a producer might actually be injecting due to cross flow, and an injector could be producing in some sections.
+E.g. parts of a producer might actually be injecting due to cross flow, and an injector could be producing in some sections.
 Each well is assigned an opposite flow name by adding "-XF" to the end of the name. "-XF" was chosen as a reference to Cross Flow.

 In this way, a producer will have two tracer names: The "well name" as a producer tracer, and "well name-XF" as an injector tracer.